Nextpertise/sftp/README.md

 ## Logging in with SSH keys

 Mount public keys in the user's `.ssh/keys/` directory.
-All keys are automatically appended to `.ssh/authorized_keys` (you can't mount this file directly, because OpenSSH requires limited file permissions).
+All keys are automatically appended to `.ssh/authorized_keys`.
+And user can also directly edit `.ssh/authorized_keys`.
 In this example, we do not provide any password, so the user `foo` can only login with his SSH key.

 ```
 docker run \